Skip to content

 Manufacturer, Wholesale & Buyer's Guide

 Cassava cat litter is a plant-based clumping litter made from food-grade cassava (tapioca) starch.
-Our flagship retail formula — Cassava + Tofu Blend — blends 70% cassava with 30% pea-fiber tofu (no bentonite, no synthetic fragrance).
-It clumps in about 3 seconds, weighs roughly half what clay does, and — when properly tested for HCN — is one of the safest plant-based options available.
-This guide explains how it's manufactured, why HCN testing is non-negotiable, how it compares to pure tofu and traditional bentonite clay, and how US wholesalers and private-label buyers should specify it.
+Our flagship retail formula, RootPurr House Blend, blends 70% cassava with 30% pea-fiber tofu (no bentonite, no synthetic fragrance).
+It clumps in about 3 seconds, weighs roughly half what clay does, and we publish our third-party lab report so you can read the safety data yourself.
+This guide explains how it's manufactured, why testing matters for cassava, how it compares to pure tofu and traditional bentonite clay, and how US wholesalers and private-label buyers should specify it.

 1. What cassava cat litter actually is

-Buyers sometimes confuse cassava with tofu cat litter — they are both plant-based, both biodegradable, and they look similar.
+Buyers sometimes confuse cassava with tofu cat litter, but they are both plant-based, both biodegradable, and they look similar.
 They are not the same product.
 Tofu litter is made from pea fiber and corn starch, clumps slower (~30 seconds), and is genuinely flushable.
 Cassava clumps are too dense to flush.

 2. How it's manufactured

 Manufacturing happens in four stages: incoming starch QC, blending, pelletizing, and bagging.
-At our partner facility in Xingtai, Hebei, every cassava starch lot is tested for HCN before it's allowed onto the production floor (more on this in §3).
+At our partner facility in Xingtai, Hebei, incoming cassava starch is inspected for moisture and quality before it's allowed onto the production floor.

-Each shipment of cassava starch is sampled, lab-tested for HCN (target ≤ 5 ppm), and inspected for moisture content (must be below 12%).
-Lots that fail are returned to the supplier — they never reach pelletizing.
+Each shipment of cassava starch is sampled and inspected for moisture content (must be below 12%) and quality.
+Lots that fail are returned to the supplier and never reach pelletizing.

-Cassava starch and pea-fiber tofu are dosed at the spec ratio (70:30 default for our Cassava + Tofu Blend retail line; 50:50 to 80:20 custom on OEM orders).
+Cassava starch and pea-fiber tofu are dosed at the spec ratio (70:30 default for our House Blend retail line; 50:50 to 80:20 custom on OEM orders).
 Activated carbon (0–3%), guar gum binder, and any optional scent are added at this stage.
 We do not blend with bentonite.

 The blend is hydrated, extruded into 1.8–2.2 mm cylindrical pellets, surface-waxed for low tracking, then dried to moisture below 10%.
 A vibrating sieve removes fines.